BetaBot2002/dsa-assignments/README.md

 #### Assignment 1
 1. Find the Maximum Element in an Array.
 [View Answer](./FindMaxFromArray.c)
 2. Reverse an Array In-Place.
+[View Answer](./ReverseArray.c)
 3. Find the Intersection of Two Arrays.
+[View Answer](./IntersectionOfTwoArray.c)
 4. Rotate an Array by a Given Number of Positions.
+[View Answer](./RotateArray.c)
 5. Find the Missing Number in an Array.
+[View Answer](./FindMissingNumber.c)

 #### Assignment 2
 6. Write a function to remove duplicates from a sorted array.